lnx66/agents-for-openbb/README.md

 - Both the function call and the function call result are included in the `messages` array.
 - The `content` field of the function call `ai` message is a verbatim string-encoded JSON object of the `data` field of the `copilotFunctionCall` event (this is a very useful mechanism for smuggling additional metadata related to the function call, if your copilot needs it).

-Currently, the only function call supported by the OpenBB Terminal is `get_widget_data`, which retrieves data from a specific widget.
+Currently, the only function call supported by the OpenBB app is `get_widget_data`, which retrieves data from a specific widget.

 ### Function call example

-Your custom copilot receives the following request from OpenBB Terminal:
+Your custom copilot receives the following request from the OpenBB app:

 ```json
 {